 Other Important Information

-CCRC/evaluation of cases that involve family law attorneys or their spouses, relatives, friends, or co-workers of the CCRC may present a conflict of interest.
+Cases that involve family law attorneys or their spouses, relatives, friends, or co-workers of the may present a conflict of interest.
 It is the policy of the court to avoid conflicts or the appearance of a conflict of interest.
-Therefore, in these cases, parties may be referred to private Child Custody Recommending Counselors.
+Therefore, in these cases, parties may be referred to a Family Court Services program in another jurisdiction.

 - Physical abuse